Building thoughtful interfaces with precision and purpose

 • PocketFX

-Currency converter apps are bloated with ads, paywalls, and poor offline support — exactly when you need them most.
-PocketFX is a no-nonsense reference tool built for travel: open it in a shop abroad, get a ballpark figure, move on.
-Rates are fetched daily via a cron job and cached to your device, so it works even when you're roaming without data or signal.
+Currency converter apps are bloated with ads, paywalls, and poor offline support, exactly when you need them most.
+PocketFX is a no-nonsense reference tool built for travel.
+Rates are fetched from the API and cached to your device, so it works even without a data connection or signal.

 Stack: